 - Time to first byte: Equal to the difference between

 responseStartas defined by the W3C.
-In short, it’s the time between when the first request was sent from browser to server, and when the first bytes of the following response were received by the browser (this includes any redirects, and SSL/TCP connections).
+In short, it’s the time between when the first request was sent from browser to server, and when the first byte of the following response was received by the browser (this includes any redirects, and SSL/TCP connections).

 - DOM interactive: Equal to